pdedecker/Localizer/README.md

 Instructions are provided on the [same website](http://sushi.chem.kuleuven.be/svn/Localizer).
 For the Igor plugin, take a look at the "Getting Started" document, while for the Matlab plugin you can examine the example ".m" files.

-Example data to play around with can be found [here for SOFI](http://sushi.chem.kuleuven.be/SOFI.tif.zip) and [here for localization microscopy](http://sushi.chem.kuleuven.be/PALM.tif.zip).
+Example data to play around with can be found [here for SOFI](http://sushi.chem.kuleuven.be/SOFI.tif.zip) (or [here](http://134.58.38.13/SOFI.tif.zip)) and [here for localization microscopy](http://sushi.chem.kuleuven.be/PALM.tif.zip) (or [here](http://134.58.38.13/PALM.tif.zip)).
 The SOFI data shows a Hek cell transfected using Lyn-Dronpa, while the localization data shows a fixed HeLa cell that expressed Lyn-Dendra2.

 At present I do not have a Linux version of the Matlab plugin.
 That is simply because I do not have access to a Linux version of Matlab.
 If this interests you and you have these installations, let me know!